 Another old saying drummed into us during officer training was the six P’s, or “Prior Planning Prevents Pretty Poor Performance,” with the Australian Army replacing the “pretty” with a certain crude word.
 When undertaking a multi-day hike in Europe it’s crucial you plan your route, your pace per day, overnight and resupply locations.
 You can take a leaf out of the Military Appreciation Process (MAP) as well and prepare for likely eventualities along the way.
 A simple and common sense example of this involves thinking about what layers of clothing to pack based on the climate and season.
 Fortunately you can leave virtually all of the planning and preparation phase to the experts at a package tour operator such as Hillwalk Tours.
 These organisations give you the freedom to embark on pre-planned, self-guided hikes where you’re already covered with route maps, trail notes, overnight accommodation in cozy BnBs, and even pre-packed lunches each day.

 Hopefully there’s a few tips in there to improve your next hiking journey.
-And if you’re looking for more still, this list will be continued with nine more tips in part two of this post next month, so keep an eye out on the blog!
+If you’re looking for more still, this list will be continued with nine more tips in part two of this post next month, so keep an eye out on the blog!
 And if you need any help planning your next hiking holiday, check out our main site: www.hillwalktours.com